AlDival/PythonBinary/README.md

 # Binary To decimal converter
 It's coming along well.
-Big thanks to DogeSec
+Big thanks to DogeSec and Samuelb2020